ptsanchez/holy-grail-textgen/README.md

-# Text Generation for the Fate Series Visual Novels.
+# Exploring Teacher Forcing in LSTM-Based Text Generation of Fate Visual Novels

-Accompanying report for this code: [On the Effectiveness of Teacher Forcing in LSTM-Based Recurrent Neural Text Generation](https://drive.google.com/file/d/1hl7Qar1L-oTR0rC3mqqm517ssjYU-a5w/view?usp=sharing).
+This repository contains the implementation and experimental results for character-level text generation using Long Short-Term Memory (LSTM) networks trained on the Fate/stay night (Realta Nua) visual novel script.
+The primary focus of this work is to evaluate the effectiveness of teacher forcing as a training strategy in LSTM-based generative models.
+Multiple model configurations were tested under both teacher-forced and non-teacher-forced architectures, with variations in sequence length, depth, and hidden size.
+These findings provide insight into training stability and convergence under different conditions.
+For detailed analysis and results, see the accompanying final report located here: [On the Effectiveness of Teacher Forcing in LSTM-Based Recurrent Neural Text Generation](https://drive.google.com/file/d/1hl7Qar1L-oTR0rC3mqqm517ssjYU-a5w/view?usp=sharing).